tmobile/magentaA11y/_checklist-web/toggle-switch.md

 ## Developer notes

 ### Name
-- `label` text should describe the input.
+- `label` text should describe the input purpose
 - Use `aria-describedby="hint-id"` for hints or additional descriptions
 - `aria-label="Switch purpose"` can also be used (as a last resort)